The daily prompt asks – What Olympic sports do you enjoy watching the most?

 Catching a ballgame is like sitting on the boardwalk watching people go but but everyone is seated.
 It’s where kids are allowed to be kids.
 It’s where adults sometimes turn into kids.
 But one that that I have noticed at these small ballparks is that you don’t have adults turning into assholes because too much beer is consumed.
 To me that has been one of the reasons I’ve enjoyed the professional level less in recent years.

-It was MEANS to and end because the Ironbirds won 5-2.
+It was MEANS to an end because the Ironbirds won 5-2.
 Photo by Mike Hartley

 Oh yeah, just to make it special they had a very good fireworks display after the game.
 I would estimate it lasted a good 20+ minutes.
 Very cool indeed.